nickp10/shuffler/README.md

 _Optional._ Defaults to false.
 If any of the output playlists already exists, then they this flag specifies if they will be overwritten or if the script will stop.
 No value needs to be specified with this option: `--overwrite`

+**-m / --maxTracksPerPlaylist**

+_Optional._ Defaults to 1000.
+The maximum number of tracks to put into each generated playlist.

 **--singlePlaylist**

 _Optional._ Defaults to false.
-This flag specifies that only one playlist will be created`--singlePlaylist`
+This flag specifies that only one playlist will be created.
+No value needs to be specified with this option: `--singlePlaylist`

 Attribution
 ----